HouQiming/ama/doc/api_node.md

 Create an extension-aware parsing option for `ParseCode`.

-## Node Types
+## Node Classes

-Here is a list of all node types, i.e., possible `node_class` values.
+Here is a list of all node classes, i.e., possible `node_class` values.
 The AST stores each node's children in the same order as the constructor parameters listed here.

 --------------
 - Node class: `N_RAW`